Music>SATB Choral

 Three Songs of Faith

 In 1999 I was commissioned by Northern Arizona University to write a set of choral works commemorating the 100th anniversary of their school of music.
 I chose three of my favorite E.E.
 Cummings texts and started writing. i will wade out, the first piece in the set, seemed to cry out with lush, neo-romantic harmonies.
-The third, i thank you God for most this amazing day, is such a beautiful and joyous poem that the music was at times almost effortless.
+The third, i thank You God for most this amazing day, is such a beautiful and joyous poem that the music was at times almost effortless.
 It was the middle installment, hope, faith, life, love, that was causing me to lose sleep.

 Writing a commissioned work can be tough, especially if it is for a big glorious occasion, and my first reaction is almost always leaning towards grandeur.
 I mean, for God’s sake, the school has been around for a hundred years, the least I can do is write something that will really bring the house down.
 This is exactly the mentality I was trying to force upon this set, and exactly the kind of thing that tends to get me all tangled up.